apache/mesos/docs/scheduler-http-api.md

 NOTE: In the old version of the API, (re-)registered callbacks also included MasterInfo, which contained information about the master the driver currently connected to.
 With the new API, since schedulers explicitly subscribe with the leading master (see details below in **Master Detection** section), it's not relevant anymore.

-NOTE: By providing a different FrameworkInfo and/or set of suppressed roles, re-subscribing scheduler can change some of the fields of FrameworkInfo and the set of suppressed roles.
+NOTE: By providing a different FrameworkInfo and/or set of suppressed roles and/or offer constraints, a re-subscribing scheduler can change some of the fields of FrameworkInfo, the set of suppressed roles and/or offer constraints.
 Allowed changes and their effects are consistent with those that can be performed via `UPDATE_FRAMEWORK` call (see below).

 If subscription fails for whatever reason (e.g., invalid request), an HTTP 4xx response is returned with the error message as part of the body and the connection is closed.